Assistance programs in Monongalia County.

 Catholic Community Services, phone number (304) 292-6597, runs a food pantry in the area.
 The faith based charity also provides other basic needs, ranging from free furniture to clothes and maybe a little money to pay bills in a crisis.

-Christian Help, Inc. - Provides emergency free food to individuals and families.
+The charity provides emergency free food to individuals and families.
 The center also usually carries staple items as well as bread, baby food and diapers.
-Find how to get free diapers from nation programs.
-(304) 296-0221
+There are also free Christmas and Thanksgiving meals for people with no money.
+Find how to get free diapers from national programs.
+The church is at 20 Scott Ave, Morgantown, WV 26508.

 Salvation Army programs are extensive in West Virginia.
-There is a center that supports low income and working poor residents of Monongalia County.
+There is a center that supports low income, single mothers or people with addictions and working poor residents of Monongalia County.
 Senior citizens and children from struggling families are also key beneficiaries.
 In addition to the resources below, case management services and self-sufficiency is a priority.

 Housing assistance, including homeless prevention programs, operate in the county.
 Using grants, shelter, and motel vouchers, there is help for both tenants facing an eviction and homeowners.
 The assistance is wide ranging, and it can help families in poverty pay their rent or heating bills and more.
 Additional support may place single moms into a new home or even help substance abusers in Morgantown.
 More on Monongalia County homeless prevention programs.